Borsdata-Sweden/ExcelPlugin/README.md

 We are happy for all feedback on how to improve the API and ExcelPlugin.

+## V7 Excel upgrade fix
+New Excel upgrade make the plugin stop working.
+This is a fix that needs to be installed if you get this problem.
+Excel version 16.0.13901.20366 (2021-04-14)  32bit and 64bit.

 ## V5 Breaking Changes
 - Adding more rows into Report and Summary Data may break your existing Spreadsheet.
 - Report and Summary has one new datarow at top (Revenue, Total intäkter) and ReportDate at bottom.